inianantony/git_knowledge/README.md

 Its always a golden rule to only fix history for the commits that are not pushed to shared repository

-Step 1 : Add a dummy line `dummy line` to the readme file Step 2 : Add a new line to be commited
-Step 3 : Oen interactive rebase
+Step 1 : Add information to readme file with a good commit message Step 2 : Add more information to the readme file thatwas supposed to go with the previous commit Step 3 : Add another new commit by adding some information to readme file Step 4 : Add a dummy line `dummy line` to the readme file Step 5 : Oen interactive rebase to fix the history
 `> git rebase -i`

-Git will open up the inteactive commands for us, so we can change the commands fot it to run
+Git will open up the inteactive commands for us, so we can change the commands for it to run

 | Original | Changed|
 |----------|---------|